ga-curriculum/intro-to-ai-agentic-workflows/foundations-of-agentic-workflows/README.md

 | **Transportation** | Route optimization agents and fleet management agents collaborate to ensure timely and efficient deliveries. |

----

-## B. Components of Agentic Workflows
+## Stages inside Agentic Workflows

-Agentic workflows consist of interconnected components that enable AI agents to function autonomously, collaboratively, and effectively.
-Each component plays a critical role in ensuring agents can perceive, process, and act within their environment to achieve specific goals.
+Agentic workflows consist of interconnected stages that enable AI agents to function autonomously, collaboratively, and effectively.
+Each stage plays a critical role in ensuring agents can perceive, process, and act within their environment to achieve specific goals.

----

-## 🔄 Intelligent Agent Workflow Stages

 | **Stage** | **Description** | **Example (Smart Manufacturing System)** |
 |-----------|---------------|--------------------------------------------|